Jamie-Clayton/Docs/_posts/2020-08-17-desired-state-configuration.md

   - /devops/DesiredStateConfiguration
   - /devops/DesiredStateConfiguration.html
 ---
+This guide shows you how to use PowerShell Desired State Configuration (DSC) to keep Windows servers in a known-good state: the same roles, applications, files, and services, declared once and enforced on every machine.
+The aim is servers you treat as "Cattle", not "Pets" — rebuildable from a definition rather than hand-tuned.

 ## Problem

-You need to ensure Windows servers consistently have the same software, services, and configuration without writing fragile imperative scripts that must be run in order.
+You need every Windows server to land on the same software, services, and configuration without hand-written imperative scripts that have to run in the right order and break when someone makes a manual change.

-Apply settings to an operating system without defining how those values are actually configured.
-Enables the creation of Servers as "Cattle", not "Pets" and ensures that manual changes to the server do not cause "drift".
-It provides a compliance and automated repair back to a known good state.
+DSC lets you declare *what* the end state should be and leaves the *how* to the engine.
+Manual changes drift away from that state; DSC detects the drift and repairs it back to the declaration.

+A DSC configuration declares:

-* What roles and features to install.
+* What roles and features to install
-* How to configure each role and feature.
+* How to configure each role and feature
-* What applications to install.
+* What applications to install
-* Any files required for the server.
+* Any files the server needs

-* Enables a vanilla Server with configuration after creation.
-* Its declarative you don't need imperative calls like 'If (-Not (Get-WindowsFeature "Web Server").Installed){Add-WindowsFeature Web-Server}
+Because it's declarative, you skip the imperative guard-rails you'd otherwise write by hand.
+This:

 ```PowerShell
 # Install IIS role